Sun Li-jen

-Perhaps because of his foreign military training, he did not have the full confidence of Chiang Kai-shek.
-Sun was relieved of battle command in the Chinese Civil War in 1946, and although he was made Commander in Chief in 1950 after the retreat of the Nationalist central government to Taiwan, he was given only ceremonial roles.
-He was charged with conspiracy in 1955 and spent his last thirty years under virtual house arrest.
+A graduate of the Virginia Military Institute, Sun did not have the full confidence of Chiang Kai-shek, possibly because of his foreign military training.
+He was relieved of battle command in the Chinese Civil War in 1946, and although he was made commander-in-chief in 1950 after the retreat of the Nationalist government to Taiwan, he was given only ceremonial roles.
+He was charged with conspiracy in 1955 and spent 33 years under virtual house arrest, released only after president Chiang Ching-kuo's death in 1988.

-He was also known as Sun Chung-neng (孫仲能, Sūn Zhòngnéng; "Chung-neng" being his art name) and had the courtesy name Fu-min (撫民, Fǔmín).

 Biography

 Early life

-Sun Li-jen was born in Jinnu, Lujiang, Chaohu, Anhui, with ancestry in Shucheng County.
-During the May Fourth Movement, he was part of the Scouts in the march at Tiananmen Square.
-In the same year (1919) he married Gong Xitao (龔夕濤) and was admitted in 1920 to Tsinghua University to study civil engineering.
+Sun was born in Jinniu (now modern Chaohu), Anhui, with ancestry in Shucheng County in 1900.
+His father, Sun Xize, was an official in Anhui.
+During the 1919 May Fourth Movement, he was part of the Scouts in the march at Tiananmen Square.
+In the same year he married Gong Xitao (龔夕濤) and was admitted in 1920 to Tsinghua University to study civil engineering.
 Sun played basketball at Tsinghua, becoming a star.
 He led the Chinese team to a gold medal at the 1921 Far Eastern Championship Games.

 With a Boxer Indemnity Scholarship, he transferred to Purdue University in the United States to complete his senior year in 1923, where he graduated in 1924.
 He briefly interned at Chicago Bridge & Iron Company in Chicago, Illinois.
-But patriotism motivated him to change career and pursue a military studies instead.
-China was in the middle of a nationalist drive to unite the divided country and to protect the nation against imperialists.
-Sun decided that he could better serve his divided nation as a soldier rather than an engineer.
+He worked briefly for Chicago Bridge and Iron Company in Chicago as an engineer.
+Patriotism motivated him to change career and pursue a military studies instead.
+As the Warlord Era was currently ongoing and China could not fully counter foreign influence, Sun decided that he could better serve his divided nation as a soldier rather than an engineer.

-He applied to the Virginia Military Institute.
-He graduated from VMI.
-In 1927 Sun toured Europe and Japan to see the latest military organization and strategic thinking, then returned to China and became a corporal in the National Revolutionary Army and the Central Political Institute.
-He was then given command of the National Salt Gabelle Brigade, organized by Finance Minister T. V. Soong, which he made the KMT's best trained and equipped troops.
+Sun entered the Virginia Military Institute in 1926.
+As he already held a bachelor's degree, he was able to graduate in the class of 1927.
+In 1927 Sun toured Europe and Japan to see the latest military organization and strategic thinking, then returned to China in 1928 and became a corporal in the National Revolutionary Army and the Central Political Institute.
+He was then given command of the National Salt Gabelle Brigade, organized by Finance Minister T. V. Soong, which he trained the NRA's best trained and equipped troops.
 Four of the regiments later became the New 38th Division.
-His training center was located in Duyun, in Guizhou province.
+His training center was located in Duyun, Guizhou.